AckerlyXu/heima/articles/site-recovery/site-recovery-multi-tenant-support-vmware-using-csp.md

-<properties
+---
-    pageTitle="Multi-tenant support for VMware VM replication to Azure (CSP program) | Azure" description="Describes how to deploy Azure Site Recovery in a multi-tenant environment to orchestrate replication, failover and recovery of on-premises VMware virtual machines to Azure through the CSP Program using the Azure portal" services="site-recovery"
+title: Multi-tenant support for VMware VM replication to Azure (CSP program) | Azure
+description: Describes how to deploy Azure Site Recovery in a multi-tenant environment to orchestrate replication, failover and recovery of on-premises VMware virtual machines to Azure through the CSP Program using the Azure portal
-    documentationcenter=""
-    author="mayanknayar"
-    manager="jwhit"
-    editor="" />
-<tags
-    ms.assetid=""
-    ms.service="site-recovery"
-    ms.workload="backup-recovery"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="12/06/2016"
-    wacn.date=""
-    ms.author="manayar" />
+services: site-recovery
+documentationcenter: ''
+author: mayanknayar
+manager: jwhit
+editor: ''

+ms.assetid: ''
+ms.service: site-recovery
+ms.workload: backup-recovery
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 12/06/2016
+wacn.date: ''
+ms.author: manayar
+---

 # Multi-tenant support in Azure Site Recovery for replicating VMware virtual machines to Azure through the CSP Program

 Azure Site Recovery supports multi-tenant environments for tenant subscriptions.
 Multi-tenancy is also supported for tenant subscriptions created and managed through the CSP program.
 This article details the guidance for implementing and managing multi-tenant VMware-to-Azure scenarios.
 Creating and managing tenant subscriptions through CSP is also detailed.

 Note that this guidance draws heavily from the existing documentation for replicating VMware virtual machines to Azure.
-This guidance should be used in conjunction with that [documentation](/documentation/articles/site-recovery-vmware-to-azure/).
+This guidance should be used in conjunction with that [documentation](./site-recovery-vmware-to-azure.md).

 ## Multi-tenant environments
 There are three major multi-tenant models:

 1. **Shared Hosting Services Provider (HSP)** – Here the partner owns the physical infrastructure and uses shared resources (vCenter, datacenters, physical storage, etc.) to host multiple tenants’ VMs on the same infrastructure.
 DR management can be provided by partner as a managed service or be owned by the tenant as a self-service DR solution.
 2. **Dedicated Hosting Services Provider** – Here the partner owns the physical infrastructure but uses dedicated resources (multiple vCenters, physical datastores, etc) to host each tenant’s VMs on separate infrastructure.
 DR management can again be managed by partner or self-service by the tenant.
 3. **Managed Services Provider (MSP)** – Here the customer owns the physical infrastructure that hosts the VMs and the partners provides DR enablement and management.

 ## Shared hosting multi-tenant guidance
 This guidance covers the shared hosting scenario in detail.
 The other two scenarios are subsets of the shared hosting scenario and use the same principles.
 The differences are described at the end of the shared hosting guidance.